puppetlabs/puppet-specifications/language/func-api.md

 The declaration of the `Callable` type should be read as: "The given lambda must be callable with arguments given of these types.", or simply "These are the types I will call the lambda with".

-#### Calling the given block
+#### Calling the Given Block

-When a lambda is given in the puppet language it is given as a Ruby block to the method the call is dispatched to - just as if the method is called directly from ruby with a trailing do block.
+When a lambda is given in the Puppet Language it is given as a Ruby block to the method the call is dispatched to - just as if the method is called directly from ruby with a trailing do block.
 It is possible to check if a block is given with `block_given?`, and the block can be called with `yield`, or an explicit `block.call`.

-The recommended way is to not declare a `&block` parameter, and call it with `yield` after having checked if it was given or not (if `optional_block_param` was used in the dispatcher).
+The recommended way is to not declare a `&block` parameter, and instead call it with `yield` (after having checked if an optional block was given or not).

 Here is an example where the min function accepts an optional block that is called with the result - e.g. it can be called as `min(1,100) |$x| { "min is $x" }` - which would return the string "min is 1".
 The definition of the function looks like this: